mjordan/islandora_workbench_docs/docs/limitations.md

 See [this issue](https://github.com/mjordan/islandora_workbench/issues/111) for more information.

-## Workbench cannot create a term that has another term as its parent (i.e. terms below the top leve of a hierarchical taxonomy).
+## Workbench cannot create a term that has another term as its parent (i.e. terms below the top level of a hierarchical taxonomy).

 See [this issue](https://github.com/mjordan/islandora_workbench/issues/236) for more information.